TheHalcyonSavant/VocabularyGame/README.md

 ####Auto-Pronounce question
 Automatically pronounce the question on every new round.

+####Countdown Timer
+When you check this setting, a "Timer" box is showed at the right of the answers and below the points.
+The time is set at 20 seconds and when the time is up you loose 15 points.
+The countdown starts from the next question.

 ####Don't show me choices I guessed more then
 This setting limits the repetition of displayed question-answer pairs.
 For example if you choose "Don't show me choices I guessed more then = 3 times" and if you have guessed question "virtue" with answer "merit" twice already, then this question with this particular answer will not be displayed again.